Uncapped Ruaridh McConnochie named in England's Rugby World Cup squad

 The 32-year-old was involved in a scuffle with Mike Brown during a social event at the squad's training camp in Treviso a fortnight ago.

-Jones said over the weekend that Te'o was still in World Cup contention but the Australian has chosen to leave him out.
+Jones insisted over the weekend that Te'o was still in World Cup contention but the Australian has chosen to leave him out.

 England have named their squad almost a month in advance of World Rugby's deadline, and Jones said: "A lot of good players have missed out.
 We feel for them, I feel for them personally.